dhes/ColonoscopyPolyp/input/pagecontent/index.md

 Again, this is a true/false answer to "Does this polyp have NO evidence of malignant neoplasm?".
 Please take note: false means there IS evidence of malignant neoplasm!
 This somewhat backward situation occurs because SNOMEDCT has no code for "Evidence of malignant neoplasm (finding)" so we have little choice but to accept a double-negative.
 (Like the old song "Yes, we have no bananas.")

-### Samples
+### Examples
 <!---specimen element to describe the source location of the polyp along with its size and method of removal. cpResult involves nested Observation resources. cpResult is itself an Observation resource with three hasMember elements which are in turn based on the Observation resource.
 These are all tied together by FHIR References which essentially act as primary keys, connecting the appropriate Observation and Specimen details together under the umbrella of the DiagnosticReport. -->

 <!---Now for examples.
 Again we will skip over Patient and Procedure, which are proforma.
 Fhir resources are typically represented with JSON, XML or Turtle.
 With examples we will use [FHIR Shorthand](https://hl7.org/fhir/uv/shorthand/) for readability. -->

-Now we return to the data from our narrative procedure and pathology report and present it in the FHIR data model in shorthand form.
-Date are added for completeness.
+Now we return to the data from our narrative procedure and pathology report and present it in a shorthand version of FHIR.

 Example DiagnosticReport:
 <!-- need code and category, make sure is correct DH -->